 Always have a Plan B.

-I had a mentor who once wisely advised me to never walk into a negotiation or make a decision without considering all possible outcomes.
+I had a mentor who once wisely advised me to never walk into a negotiation or make a decision without considering all the possible outcomes.
 This knowledge has served me well on countless occasions.
 I tend to be an optimist who gets caught up in the upside of any given situation.
-I see positive outcome potential just about everywhere I look.
+I see positive outcome potential everywhere I look.
 I need to remind myself that not everyone is interested in a win-win outcome or sees things the way I do.
-More often than not, people want to protect what they have or defend the status quo rather than embracing something new or different.
+Often, people want to protect what they have or defend the status quo rather than embrace something new or different.

 Most professional interactions are of a transactional nature.
 There is an exchange of value between two or more parties, which, under ideal circumstances, benefits all concerned proportionate to their initial investment.
 However, we don’t live or work in an “ideal” environment.
 There are usually variables beyond our capacity to control.
-We can predict what may or may not happen and surprises and disappointments are a fact of life.
+We can predict what may or may not happen with vary degrees of accuracy.
+Regardless, surprises and disappointments are a fact of life.

 In your life and work, always have a Plan B and never put all your eggs in one basket.